What people are saying. . .

 A warm and happy picture book that shows us a loving black family experiencing a normal everyday happening in the life of any family with young children.
 While a paperback, the paper is very strong, and the fact that the corners are rounded will make it difficult for young children to poke themselves or others in the eye.
 An excellent book for families and for surgery waiting rooms - good for toddler groups as well.

-I enjoy this series so much and my toddler is always engaged by these books! – Kaydee
+I enjoy this series so much and my toddler is always engaged by these books! – Kaydee on Goodreads

 Always a fan of this series.
 Simple and accessible. – Becky